 Plan, plant and maintain for drought-tolerant & fire resistant landscaping

-In our state alone, wildfires have burned through some 75,000 acres of land making fire mitigation and fire resistant landscaping more important than ever.
-The still-spreading blazes can largely be attributed to the dead or dry vegetation created by the high desert climate, beetle kill from invasive pests, and the fact that we have been experiencing a mega-drought for over two decades leading to an abundance of dry fuels prime for burning.
+In our state alone, wildfires have burned through thousands of acres of land making fire mitigation and fire-resistant landscaping more important than ever.
+Many of the blazes can largely be attributed to the dead, dry, vegetation created by the high desert climate, beetle kill from invasive pests, and the fact that we have been experiencing a mega-drought for over two decades leading to an abundance of dry fuels prime for burning.

 While you might not be able to prevent the spread of a wildfire to your area, you can utilize proper planning to help save your home.
-Designing your landscaping to be drought-resistant or drought-tolerant – and designing smartly – can be a literal life-saver.
-Here’s a more in-depth look at how to implement fire- and drought-resistant landscaping around your home.
+Designing your landscaping to be drought-resistant – and designing with protection in mind – can be a literal life-saver.
+Here’s a more in-depth look at how to implement fire-wise practices and drought-tolerant landscaping around your home.
 Keep in mind that even though these tips will aid in fire mitigation, landscaping is not “fire-proof.”

 Design for Defensible Space